sebjilke/guidelines/README.md

 ### 1. Hypotheses and theories they are drawn from
 a.
-Specific objectives and hypotehses
+Specific objectives and hypotheses

 i.
 What

 i.
 What

 ### 2. Methods